 - 3.01 DRUGS/DRUG PARAPHERNALIA Unauthorized possession, transfer, use or sale of drugs or drug paraphernalia; intent to use, buy, or sell drugs/drug paraphernalia; being under the influence of drugs.
-"Drugs" also includes all illegal controlled substances, synthetic drugs, prescription drugs, large quantities of over-the-counter medications, and over-the-counter medications that must be released for purchase by a pharmacist or the sale of which is restricted based on the purchaser's age.
+"Drugs" also includes all illegal controlled substances, synthetic drugs, prescription drugs, more than a single dose based on product directions of over-the-counter medications, and over-the-counter medications that must be released for purchase by a pharmacist or the sale of which is restricted based on the purchaser's age.
 Possession of any other substance which might create a hazard to the user's health or safety or the health or safety of another is prohibited. - 3.00 ALCOHOL Unauthorized possession, transfer, use or sale of alcoholic beverages; intent to use, buy, or sell alcoholic beverages; being under the influence of alcoholic beverages